 2. Purchase furniture with built-in storage.
 Many furniture pieces can double as storage facilities, so take advantage.
 A unique old trunk can serve both as storage space for blankets and pillows, as well as an entryway table for pictures and knickknacks.
 Many inexpensive ottomans or side tables come with storage space inside, ready to be filled with items that won’t fit in the crammed closets of your first apartment.

 3. Maximize wall space.
 Don’t overlook the storage space sitting right in front of your eyes — the walls.
 Many landlords won’t allow you to paint your first apartment, so add shelving to jazz up a boring white wall and store some smaller items.

 In the living or dining rooms, floating shelves can be conversation starters — and storage facilities — for cool collections, past vacation souvenirs, or trendy décor pieces.
 Meanwhile, in an office or bedroom, shelves can act as storage facilities for supplies or accessories, and still look attractive if you organize the items in baskets or small wooden crates.

 4. Don’t waste hidden storage spaces.
 Your first apartment might actually have more storage space than you think.
 Have you looked under the bed?
 With a few shallow totes, that’s a perfect storage facility.
 What about behind that chair in the corner of the living room?
 Sounds like a great place to stash umbrellas or a basket with extra towels or linens!
 An awkward nook might be just the place for another bookshelf.

-Renting a small self storage unit at Uncle Bob’s Self Storage, for example, can often be far more cost effective than renting an apartment with more square footage.
-See our rates / pricing for self storage online.
+Renting a small self storage unit at Life Storage, for example, can often be far more cost effective than renting an apartment with more square footage.
+Check out our storage unit estimator online.